MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 You should also stop the code from running if the value is 0 or less.

 So make sure the drone cant:
-- code command with a value of 0 or less cant be executed.
+- Code command with a value of 0 or less cant be executed.
 - Validate if the down command is possible with the current hight of the drone.